shubhamk09/STEPin_Mini_Project/1_Requirements/README.md

 ## Benefits

-* Saves times and efforts that go into building a plan, acquiring and compiling all employee data, and setting up the entire system.
+* Saves times and efforts that go into building a plan, acquiring and compiling all employee data, and manually setting up the entire system.
 * Doesn’t hamper productivity of those employees who would have otherwise spent time in dealing with paper work.
-* Company resources are saved; implementing it manualy is very costly.
+* Company resources are saved; implementing it manually is very costly.
-* Mistakes in manualy managing the salaries can lead to fines and penalties.
-Thus salary management system help in reducing extra cost.
+* Mistakes in manually managing the salaries can lead to fines and penalties.
+Thus salary management system help in reducing unwanted costs.
 * The user need not be an expert in any domain as all the calculation is done by the software.
+User just have to use the software to do the task without worrying about the working of the software.
+* Timely delivery of the salaries and taxes.
+Oranization could deliver the salarries and taxes in time thus maintaining a healthy relationship between organization and its employees.